shawnmcknight/react-scrollbar-size/CONTRIBUTING.md

 Ensures that code is styled according to the standards of the repository.

+###### prettier

+Ensures that code is formatted according to the standards of the repository.

 ### Coding style

 Please follow the coding style of the project.
 React-Scrollbar-Size uses prettier and eslint, so if possible, enable linting in your editor to get real-time feedback.

-- `npm run lint` runs manually the rules for both prettier and eslint.
+- `npm run lint` runs manually the rules for eslint.
+- `npm run prettier` runs manually the rules for prettier.

 Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully, your code is already clean!